savil/savil.github.com/_posts/2019-02-07-Michael-Lewis-The-End-of-Wall-Street.md

 3. These mortgages were further leveraged by investment banks, by creating synthetic-derivatives.
   - most succinct explanation is [here](https://plato.stanford.edu/entries/money-finance/#WhatFina).
 Search for "Synthetic CDO".
   - **Commentary**: this is building a house of cards.
-Seems like getting to far away fro the underlying risk is bad?
+Seems like getting too far away from the underlying risk is bad?

 Takeaways:
 ------